hpe-storage/scod/docs/csi_driver/container_storage_provider/hpe_alletra_storage_mp_b10000/index.md

   latencyGoal: "300ms"
 ```

+!!! important
+    In certain situations where `VolumeGroups` are used, the `StorageClass` needs to have `parameters.fsCreateOptions: "-K"` set to workaround a data path issue.
+A symptom of this issue is prolonged staging of newly provisioned `PersistentVolumes`.

 ## SnapshotGroupClass Parameters

 These parameters are for `SnapshotGroupClass` objects when using CSI snapshots.
 The external snapshotter needs to be deployed on the Kubernetes cluster and is usually performed by the Kubernetes vendor.
 Check [enabling CSI snapshots](../../using.md#enabling_csi_snapshots) for more information.
 Volumes with snapshots are immutable.